LGBTQ refugees and asylum seekers in Canada

-In Canada, Lesbian, Gay, Bisexual, or Transgender (LGBT) or Gender and Sexual Minority (GSM) refugees and asylum-seekers are those who make refugee claims to Canada due to their sexual orientation or gender identity.
+In Canada, lesbian, gay, bisexual, transgender, and queer (LGBTQ) or Gender and Sexual Minority (GSM) refugees and asylum-seekers are those who make refugee claims to Canada due to their sexual orientation or gender identity.

 According to the United Nations High Commissioner for Refugees (UNHCR), refugees are displaced persons who, "owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality, and is unable to, or, owing to such fear, is unwilling to avail himself of the protection of that country."
 In order to gain refugee status in Canada, an individual must demonstrate that they are at risk of being persecuted and unable to seek protection from their home country.
 These claims can be made once the individual resides in Canada on a visa or prior to their arrival.

 Much of the research on this population tends to be qualitative in character and is carried out with asylum seekers who already reside in Canada.

 History of LGBT and GSM refugees in Canada

 Throughout the 20th century, homosexuality was considered by some to be deviant behaviour and participants were considered a "‘bad’ citizen."
 It was a criminalized lifestyle in North American discourses of American nationalism and citizenship.
 In 1991, Canada became one of the first Western nations to grant refugee status due to persecution based on sexual orientation.
 In 1993, during Canada (A.G.) v.
 Ward, the parameters of "belonging to a specific social group" were defined to explicitly accept LGBT/GSM refugees.
 By 1995, Canada offered adjudicator training regarding sexual minorities in different countries.

-While media attention for the LGBT/GSM refugee has increased, quantifying the numbers of incoming LGBT/GSM refugee cases is difficult due to access to the Immigration and Refugee Board of Canada (IRB) statistics and changing standards of measurement.
-In 2004, The Globe and Mail reported that between 2001 and 2004, almost 2,500 GSM/LGBT asylum seekers made claims based on sexual or gender orientation.
+While media attention for the LGBTQ/GSM refugee has increased, quantifying the numbers of incoming LGBTQ/GSM refugee cases is difficult due to access to the Immigration and Refugee Board of Canada (IRB) statistics and changing standards of measurement.
+In 2004, The Globe and Mail reported that between 2001 and 2004, almost 2,500 GSM/LGBTQ asylum seekers made claims based on sexual or gender orientation.
 These claims included 75 different countries.
-According to Sean Rehagg in 2004, 1,358 LGBT/GSM claims were adjudicated, or decided in 2004.
+According to Sean Rehagg in 2004, 1,358 LGBTQ/GSM claims were adjudicated, or decided in 2004.
 Statistics between April 2009 and June 2011 show that "561 refugee claims based on sexual orientation were finalized before the Refugee Protection Division of the Immigration and Refugee Board of Canada, with 58 per cent of those claims being granted refugee protection."